Bill Orton: Personal life and death

-Unusually for a Mormon, Orton was a bachelor for a long part of his life.
-In 1990, during his first congressional run, his opponent, Karl Snow, ran a newspaper ad a week before the election, titled "Bill Orton and his family", with a picture of Orton next to Snow with his large family.
+Orton was a bachelor for a long part of his life.
+In 1990, during his first congressional run, his opponent Karl Snow's financial chairman was quoted as having said "Bill Orton is not fit for life, much less Congress" four days before the election, in reference to Orton being a never married 42-year old, whilst Utah is a majority Mormon state, a denomination that encourages early marriage and large families.
+Two days before the election, Utah Republican Party ran an additional ad in Utah County Journal, with a picture of Orton standing alone next to a picture of Snow with his large family, with the caption "Some candidates want you to believe that their personal values don't matter.
+Most issues facing the United States Congress seriously affect our families.
+Families do matter!
+Vote Republican."
 Orton won the election, and the ad was perceived by some to have backfired.
 On July 2, 1994, while in office, 45-year old Orton married 29-year old Jacquelyn Massey, an associate director of the National Association of Federal Credit Unions and a former House Banking Committee staffer.
 During his wedding reception, his pager warned him about an upcoming vote on an Intelligence Appropriations bill amendment, leading to him running four blocks to the House floor for the vote.
 Orton and his wife had two sons, Will (born 1995) and Wesley (born 1997).

 Orton died in an ATV accident on April 18, 2009, at Little Sahara Recreation Area in Juab County, Utah.
 Utah Governor Jon Huntsman Jr. ordered flags flown at half-staff on April 24, the day of Orton's funeral.
 The U.S. House of Representatives honored Orton with a moment of silence three days after his death with House members and congressional leaders eulogizing him on the House floor.

 In 2018, Orton's widow Jacquelyn ran for Utah State House, coming fourth in the Democratic primary.